NT (Nuchal Translucency) Scan in Pregnancy – Importance & Procedure

 Nuchal Translucency Measurement Chart

-In normal foetuses, the thickness of the nuchal translucency measures about 2 mm on an average.
+In normal foetuses, the thickness of the nuchal translucency measures about 2 mm on average.
 Other measurement values indicate the following.

-- Foetuses with 1.3 mm nuchal translucency thickness on an average are at low risk of Down’s Syndrome.
+- Foetuses with 1.3 mm nuchal translucency thickness on average are at low risk of Down’s Syndrome.

-- The normal range of nuchal translucency thickness is up to 2.5 mm on an average.
+- The normal range of nuchal translucency thickness is up to 2.5 mm on average.
 However, nine out of ten babies with nuchal translucency thickness up to 3.5 mm will be normal and will NOT suffer from Down’s Syndrome.
 Such values for nuchal translucency thickness are typically observed in foetuses between 45 and 85 mm in length.

 You must bear in mind that It is difficult to pin a definite ‘cut-off’ value for the thickness of the nuchal translucency.
 A lot depends on the size of the foetus, the age of the mother, and some more factors.
 Many a time, a foetus with Down’s Syndrome also produces more nuchal fluid.
 Therefore, it might not be possible to determine the risk factor accurately in certain cases.